DO NOT DELETE THIS SECTION

 • Analyze the effectiveness of soaps in distilled and hard water.

-• Compare the performance of soaps and detergent under experimental conditions.
+• Compare the performance of soaps and detergents under experimental conditions.

 Your score provides a percentage score and letter grade for each course.
 A passing percentage is 70% or higher.